springone-tour-2021/lab-workshop-3/workshop/content/exercises/A-01-content.md

 ### GitHub repositories

-The workshop requires three(3) GitHub repositories:
+The workshop requires three GitHub repositories:
 - **cat-service** - source code for the cat application and files to automate testing
 - **cat-service-release** - copy of the cat application source code, once it has passed testing
 - **cat-service-release-ops** - files needed to automate deployment of cat application and postgres db

-The following action blocks will fork the workshop repos into your own GitHub org and make some changes to ensure references are pointing to your GitHub org and this workshop instance's Docker registry.
+A script is provided to fork the repos into your own GitHub org and update references to point to your GitHub org and this workshop instance's Docker registry.
-> Note: These commands use the [`hub`](https://hub.github.com/) CLI, which uses the GITHUB_USERNAME and GITHUB_TOKEN env vars set above, so it will be able to access your GitHub account.
+> Note: This script uses the [`hub`](https://hub.github.com/) CLI, which uses the GITHUB_USERNAME and GITHUB_TOKEN env vars set above, so it will be able to access your GitHub account.

-> TODO:
-> 1. Update to us [gh](https://github.com/cli/cli) instead of hub ????
->
-> 2. Figure out how to use gh help secret set
->
-> 3. change to `git clone -b 1.0`

 Run the following command.
 ```execute-1